programminghistorian/jekyll/new-lesson-workflow.md

 ### Footnotes

 Our platform does not support footnotes, even though many Markdown parsers (like [pandoc](http://johnmacfarlane.net/pandoc/)) do.
-Please use links instead
+Please use links instead.

 ### Code Blocks